 Simply put, a great employee experience is engaging, productive, fulfilling, and enjoyable.
 As straightforward as that may seem, many business and HR leaders today struggle to deliver a consistently positive experience that meets those goals.

-A recent Deloitte Insights report showed that 80 percent of executives considered employee experience either very important (42 percent) or important (38 percent), yet only 22 percent reported that their organizations did an excellent job of creating a differentiated employee experience.
+A recent Deloitte Insights report showed that 80% of executives considered employee experience either very important (42%) or important (38%), yet only 22% reported that their organizations did an excellent job of creating a differentiated employee experience.

 When compared with other areas to allocate time and resources, it may seem as though an outstanding employee experience is a "nice to have," but it's more than that.
 An investment in providing an amazing employee experience is a clear and visible indication that your organization is committed to employees, and providing that kind of environment can go a long way toward inspiring long-term engagement, retention, and productivity.

 The most skilled employee experience architects are attuned to their employees’ desires and actively customize their work environments to provide the most productive and supportive settings.
 Though upgrades to the employee’s physical environment are the most visible, upgrades that help ensure a positive emotional experience are equally important.
 As Sapling points out, "HR leaders must be thinking in terms of what employees are looking for in a great work life."

 Building and tuning an experience that truly sets your organization apart takes time and effort, but it's possible to make forward progress more quickly than you might think.
 With that in mind, here are nine simple upgrades to get started with: